alexzhangs/aws-cfn-vpn/README.md

 * 1 nested VPC peer accepter stack if set EnableVpcPeerAccepter=1.

-    It accepts VPC peer connection request from another VPC.
-VPC peer connection is used to create private network connection between manager stack and node stack, to protect the multi-user API from opening to public internet.
+    It accepts the VPC peer connection request from another VPC.
+The VPC peer connection is used to create a private network connection between manager stack and node stack, to protect the multi-user API from opening to the public internet.

     For the details check [aws-cfn-vpc-peer-accepter](https://github.com/alexzhangs/aws-cfn-vpc-peer-accepter).

 * 1 nested VPC peer requester stack if set EnableVpcPeerRequester=1.

-    It sends request to the accepter to create VPC peer connection.
+    It sends a request to the accepter to create a VPC peer connection.

     For the details check [aws-cfn-vpc-peer-requester](https://github.com/alexzhangs/aws-cfn-vpc-peer-requester).